-This week we are focusing investigating equivalent fractions, including counting, comparing and ordering simple fractions.
+This week we are focusing investigating equivalent fractions, and also adding fractions with the same denominator.
 Next week we will link this to chance and order fractions on a number line, including linking to decimal numbers.
-This program does not cover fractions larger than 1.

 To achieve the C standard students need to: